4 Ways to Encourage Offshore Indian Teams to Participate in Stand-up Meetings

 If group meetings do not work, try one-on-one meetings.
 While I know you have only so many hours in a day, and adding one-on-ones can sound tedious, the good news about one-on-ones is that they can be in shorter duration than full-length meetings.
 The one-on-one could be scheduled with only the person doing the task, not the entire team or the management.
 In some cases, I have seen with those weaker in English conversation start out with IM or chat meetings then work up to phone calls.

 Use IM or Chat

 Do you have only one question or a short message to deliver?
-Try IMing the person in question.
+Try IMing or slacking the person in question.
 Sometimes these short interactions could build rapport and build confidence to phone conversations.
-While sticking to work related questions may come by default, maybe having a short small talk conversation about the team member's weekend or a recent holiday that passed can help to break the ice.
-Or, just IM to say "Hi" or "Good day."
+While sticking to work related questions may come by default, maybe having a short small talk conversation about the team member’s weekend or a recent holiday that passed can help to break the ice.
+Or, just ping your colleague to say “Hi” or “Good day.”

 Talk in Plain English